GreedFall: How to Reach Max Level – Cap, XP Farms, and Builds

 Instant deliveryNo spam, unsubscribe anytime

-How to build on the way to max level
+How to build on the way to the cap

-If you are chasing high levels, build discipline matters more, not less.
-Grinding magnifies bad decisions because you spend more time inside the same combat loop.
-The safest approach is to choose a primary combat identity early and support it instead of scattering points everywhere.
+If you are chasing high levels, build discipline matters more, not less — grinding magnifies bad decisions because you spend more time in the same loop.
+Pick one combat identity early and support it instead of scattering points.

-For melee-heavy characters, Strength and Agility are your foundation, with Endurance becoming increasingly important if you want sturdier armor and more forgiving survivability.
-These builds tend to come online earlier because they are less fussy about long-term resource management than magic or technical setups.
+For melee characters, Strength and Agility are the foundation, with Endurance growing more important as you want sturdier armor and more forgiving survivability.
+These builds come online early because they are less fussy than magic or firearms setups.

-For magic users, Mental Power and Willpower are the real gates.
-Mage builds can scale very well, but public build advice consistently treats them as more attribute-dependent.
-If your magic build feels weak, the problem is often not your level.
-It is that the build has not yet reached the thresholds its gear and spell use demand.
+For magic users, Mental Power and Willpower are the gates.
+If your mage feels weak, it is usually not your level — it is that you have not yet hit the thresholds your spells and gear demand.

-Talents are where many players accidentally slow themselves down.
-Min-max advice commonly recommends prioritizing or at least planning around Charisma, Vigor, Craftsmanship, and Lockpicking, sometimes using item bonuses to hit useful thresholds without overinvesting permanently.
-That matters because talents affect far more than convenience.
-They can open dialogue solutions, unlock routes, improve crafting value, and reduce friction across the whole campaign.
-In other words, they can save more time than an extra combat level.
+Talents are where players quietly slow themselves down.
+Prioritize, or at least plan around, Charisma, Vigor, Craftsmanship, and Lockpicking — and use item bonuses to hit useful thresholds without overinvesting permanently.
+Talents open dialogue solutions, unlock routes, raise crafting value, and cut friction across the whole campaign.
+They save more time than an extra combat level ever will.
+For a deeper breakdown of stat priorities by archetype, see our GreedFall best builds guide.

 Advertisement

 • Grinding too early.
-If your build has not reached useful gear and talent thresholds, farming XP can feel slow and unrewarding.
+Before you hit useful gear and talent thresholds, farming XP feels slow and unrewarding.

 • Over-hybridizing.
-Spreading points across melee, magic, and technical tools often delays the moment your build starts to feel powerful.
+Spreading points across melee, magic, and firearms delays the moment your build starts to feel powerful.

 Was this guide helpful?